freon4dsl/Freon-documentation/docu-content/010_Documentation/010_Overview/020_Getting_Started/+page.md

 <svelte:fragment slot="header">Use a recent browser version</svelte:fragment>
 <svelte:fragment slot="content">
-Please, use a fairly recent browser, for instance Chrome or Edge, because we cannot ensure that the editor functions as it should in older browsers."
+Please, use a fairly recent browser, for instance Chrome or Edge, because we cannot ensure that the editor functions as it should in older browsers.
 </svelte:fragment></Note>

+[//]: # (todo give version numbers of browsers)

 ## Example Project Startup

-The simplest manner to start working with Freon is to clone the example project from GitHub.
+The simplest manner to start working with Freon is start from the example project from GitHub.
-The sources include the definitions for an example language.
-Clone branch `master` from <a href="https://github.com/freon4dsl/Freon-example.git" target="_blank">
+The sources include the definitions for an example language called `Entity`.
+Do note that this DSL is different from the [running example](Documentation/Overview/Running_example) used in this documentation.

+Clone branch `master`
+from <a href="https://github.com/freon4dsl/Freon-example.git" target="_blank">
   https://github.com/freon4dsl/Freon-example.git</a> in your preferred IDE.
   (For an explanation of the content of the project see